MalvernApps/My-Avalonia/README.md

 You can also acknowledge Rubal Walia for cleaning up all my messy code.

-This code will be very in-frequenclty updated if ever.
+This code will be very in-frequently updated, if ever.